• Home

 Jump ahead

-Facebook's Conversions API is a server-side tool that allows advertisers and businesses to send information from their site directly to Facebook's servers without a standard tracking pixel.
+Facebook's Conversions API is a server-side tool that allows advertisers and businesses to send information directly to Facebook's servers without a standard tracking pixel.
+You can use it to send marketing data—like sales, form submissions, and messaging events—from your other apps to your Meta account.
+That way, you can optimize and target your Facebook and Instagram ads to people who are most likely to respond to them.

 How to set up Facebook's Conversion API with Zapier

-In the Events Manager menu, Data sources has been selected.
+In the Events Manager menu, Partner Integrations has been selected.

 On this next page, search for Zapier to find the app quickly, and then select it.